DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

           cloud.google.com/backend-config='{"ports": {"9453":"dc-backendconfig"}}'
   ```

-  As soon as GKE has managed the Decision Center session affinity at the loadbalancer level, you can check the ClientIP availability below the Decision Center Network Endpoint Group configuration from the Google Cloud Console in the Load Balancer details:
+  As soon as GKE manages Decision Center session affinity at the load balancer level, you can check the ClientIP availability below the Decision Center Network Endpoint Group configuration from the Google Cloud Console in the Load Balancer details.

   <img width="1000" height="353" src='./images/dc_sessionaffinity.png'/>